Doug Christie

+Christie became an assistant coach for the Kings in 2021.

 Early life and college career

 Born in Seattle, Washington, Christie is the son of John Malone and Norma Christie.
-He was raised in Seattle by his mother Norma Christie.
-Christie is biracial as his father is black and his mother is white.
+He was raised in Seattle by his mother.
+Christie is biracial; his father is black and his mother is white.

-He began playing street ball at a young age, but it was under the guidance of Mark Morris High School coach Dave Denny that his game took off.

-"Once I came there, and I put that with the street side of basketball, I noticed great strides", he said.
-"I was learning the basics of basketball—the things you don't learn on the playground."

-Christie played basketball in eighth grade at Cascade Middle School and for Mark Morris High School during his freshman and sophomore years.
+Christie played basketball in seventh & eighth grade at Cascade Middle School and for Mark Morris High School in Longview, WA during his freshman and sophomore years.
 He had moved to Longview to live with his father, former Mark Morris track star John Malone.
 He later attended Seattle's Rainier Beach High School.
-In 1988, his senior year at Beach he led the school's varsity boys' basketball team to their first-ever Washington state championship.
+In his senior year at Rainier Beach High, Christie led the school's varsity boys' basketball team to their first-ever Washington state championship.
+He also was named the high school player of the year in the state of Washington.

-He then went on to Pepperdine University (studying sociology), where he gained national exposure.
-While at Pepperdine, he was twice named WCC Player of the Year (1991, 1992).
-He also led the Waves to the NCAA Tournament those two years, averaging over 19 points per game during his final two seasons.
+Christie graduated from Rainier Beach High in 1988.
+He then went on to Pepperdine University, studying sociology.
+Christie led Pepperdine to the NCAA Tournament twice, averaging over 19 points per game during his final two seasons.
+He was twice named WCC Player of the Year.

 Professional career

 Los Angeles Lakers (1993–1994)

 Christie was selected 17th overall in the 1992 NBA draft by the Seattle SuperSonics.
-However, because of contract difficulties, he never played for the Sonics and was traded to the Los Angeles Lakers, along with Benoit Benjamin, in exchange for Sam Perkins later that season, where in his first game his name was spelled incorrectly on his jersey as "Chrisite."
-He was used sparingly in Los Angeles.
+However, Christie and the Sonics failed to agree upon a contract, and he did not play for the team.
+On February 22, 1993, Christie and Benoit Benjamin were traded to the Los Angeles Lakers in exchange for Sam Perkins.
+The Lakers signed Christie several days after acquiring him, and he made his NBA debut on March 12, 1993.
+In his first Lakers game, Christie's jersey bore the incorrect name "Chrisite".
+He was used sparingly in Los Angeles his rookie year.

+Christie's usage went up his second season, as he started 34 of 65 games and averaged 10.3 points per game.
+He played with Vlade Divac in LA, who he would eventually team with in Sacramento to challenge the Lakers in multiple playoff series.

 New York Knicks (1994–1996)

-In 1994, the Lakers traded Christie to the New York Knicks for two second-round draft picks.
-Again, he did not play often.
+Just prior to the start of the 1994–95 season, the Lakers traded Christie to the New York Knicks for two second-round draft picks.
+Christie only played twelve games that season because of an ankle injury.

+Christie competed in the 1996 Slam Dunk Contest.
+Despite this, he was unable to crack new coach Don Nelson's rotation for the 1995–96 season, and requested a trade.